Gluesticks Blog

 • Grease a 9×13 baking dish (metal or glass) and sprinkle or dust with a handful of SIFTED powdered sugar (you don't want clumps).
 Gently shake and rotate around until the entire pan is covered, then turn over and dump out excess sugar.
 We’ll use it later.

-• Spoon marshmallow mixture into the pan.
+• Spoon marshmallow mixture into the prepared pan.
 Spray a rubber spatula with nonstick spray (the marshmallow mixture is super STICKY!) and smooth the mixture until it is evenly distributed.
 It may not be perfectly smooth and that’s fine.

 • Remove marshmallows from the pan and cut into shapes using cookie cutters or a pizza cutter.